skiffer/hydra-docgpt.ai/privacy_import_data.md

 In Short: We aim to protect your personal information through a system of organizational and technical security measures.

 We have implemented appropriate technical and organizational security measures designed to protect the security of any personal information we process.
 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure.
-Data import in Sheets™ uses and transfers to any other app of information received from Google API’s will to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+Import data in Sheets™ uses and transfers to any other app of information received from Google API’s will to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 We do not store your data (inputs, clicks, or drive files).
 It stays on Google’s servers.
 Granting us access to your data does not allow us to access it offline.
 This access is only used for displaying your information on the app and for taking actions on your behalf.
 All the actions performed come from you.